 There are several other things you can do to help ensure an early harvest:

-- If possible, take advantage of a southern exposure for additional warmth.
+- Use light to your advantage: If possible, take advantage of southern exposure for additional warmth.

-- Be sure to learn how to properly grow organic tomatoes.
+- Go organic: Be sure to learn how to properly grow organic tomatoes.

 Ten Early Season Tomato Varieties